gran4/AI-InvestiBot/README.md

   + The model has never seen the data
   + Not over fitted becuase Model used Early stopping
   + NO Transfer learning applied.
 Once transfer is applied, it will become even more accuracte.
+  + It has been tested on other similar stocks(on `PercentageModel` only) and has shown equally promising results
+  + More methods for testing will be added soon

 - Directional Test is how often the predicted and test moved together.
   + Directional Test:  93.26530612244898